Clone and Modify an Arduino Mega PCB Schematic in Altium Designer

 Arduino boards are a great platform for getting started with a new device.
-If you’re a hobbyist or you’re just getting started building a functional prototype, the Arduino Mega is a great platform to help you get started.
-These boards include plenty of I/O pins, a MHz speed oscillator, dedicated power, and USB connectivity.
+If you’re a hobbyist or you’re just getting started building a functional prototype, the Arduino Mega pinout is a great platform to help you get started.
+These boards include plenty of I/O pins, an MHz speed oscillator, dedicated power, and USB connectivity.
 If you’re still learning the finer points of schematic design and PCB layout, you can use Arduino design files to help you get started building your own Arduino variant.

 A bare Arduino Mega board is great for prototyping, but creating your own variant takes the right set of schematic design and PCB layout tools.
 Once you are ready to create an Arduino Mega clone or an original board, try working in Altium Designer’s unified environment.
 You can instantly import an Arduino Mega schematic and component libraries, and you can start modifying them with a set of integrated design tools.